This ranking is for readers interested in identifying schools with the cheapest online associates degree offerings.

 2) Tuition data reported here is the average yearly tuition/fees of each school as found in the NCES College Navigator database.
 Is it intended as representative only, and actual tuition may differ between degrees within the same university.

-3) We used out-of-state tuition where available.
+3) We used out-of-state tuition where available for these associates degree online programs.
 This is to ensure that the tuition used here is representative of what any student can expect to pay regardless of their residency.
 However, many schools offer discounted rates to online students, and some even offer online students in-state tuition, so if that’s the case, consider it a bonus!

-4) To be considered, schools had to be regionally accredited and offer fully online associate’s degrees.
+4) To be considered, schools had to be regionally accredited and offer fully online associates degree programs.

 While hundreds of accredited institutions offer associate’s degree online programs, only 29 came in under $7,000 tuition/fees.
 Here are the 10 most affordable associate’s online degree programs for 2019.

 Broward College offers multiple online associates degrees, though for details on which degrees are offered online you will need to contact their admissions department.
 Some of the areas of study in which degrees are offered include computer science, engineering, graphic design, paralegal studies, and accounting.
 Graduates from Broward’s programs earn more on average than graduates from similar programs throughout the state of Florida.

 #2.
 Tallahassee Community College